 Nassos Polyzoidis is a guitarist, singer-songwriter, multi-instrumentalist, educator, and PhD researcher from Athens, Greece.

-He has studied electric guitar, music theory, jazz harmony, contemporary composition, vocals, piano and songwriting with tutors like Max Milligan, Davey Ray Moor, Pantelis Gertsos and Nikos Panagiotakis, to name but a few.
-He holds a Masters degree in Songwriting from Bath Spa University, an Associate Diploma in Music Teaching from University of West London, a degree in Music Harmony from Musical Praxis Conservatory, and a Bachelors Degree in Computer Science from University of Athens.
+He has studied electric guitar, music theory, jazz harmony, contemporary composition, vocals, piano and songwriting with tutors like Max Milligan, Dr Davey Ray Moor, Pantelis Gertsos and Nikos Panagiotakis, to name but a few.
+He holds a Masters degree in Songwriting from Bath Spa University, an Associate Diploma in Music Teaching from the University of West London, a degree in Music Harmony from the Musical Praxis Conservatory, and a Bachelors Degree in Computer Science from the University of Athens.